HosamElian/HosamElian/README.md

 # Hossam Elian
-I’m Hossam Elian from Egypt, I'm software engineer working @ Samsung electronics, I'm do content dot net, JS, Python and Android.
-I really enjoy working with Python and studing more about AI , and learning new languages and frameworks, Please if need any help in your project please don't hesitate to ask for help
+I’m Hossam Elian from Egypt, I'm software engineer working @ Samsung electronics I do content in dot net, Angular, AI, JS, Python and Android.
+I'm really enjoy working with Python and studing more about AI , and learning new languages and frameworks, Please if need any help in your project please don't hesitate to ask for help

 ![image](https://user-images.githubusercontent.com/54024372/213879398-184d1299-0eff-469f-82d4-07045b124744.png)